Former Minnesota officer charged in shooting of Daunte Wright

 In Oklahoma, a white volunteer sheriff's deputy for Tulsa County, Robert Bates, was convicted of second-degree manslaughter after accidentally firing his handgun when he meant to deploy his stun gun on Eric Harris, a Black man who was being held down by other officers in 2015.

-Brooklyn Center announced a curfew of 10 p.m.
-Wednesday -- the fourth night in a row that the city has taken that action.
+Brooklyn Center had a 10 p.m. curfew Wednesday, the fourth night in a row that the city has taken that action.
 Elliott, the mayor, urged people to protest without violence, saying "your voices have been heard."

-As night fell, several hundred demonstrators had gathered outside the Brooklyn Center police headquarters for a fourth, tense night.
-Video showed several protesters carrying Black Lives Matter banners and one demonstrator with a fake pig's head hoisted on a pole near a metal fence surrounding the station.
-Police monitored the growing crowd from the structure's rooftop.
+But for the fourth straight night, demonstrators clashed with police stationed behind a chain-link fence protecting the city's police station.
+Several hundred protesters filled the street in front of the station despite a mix of snow and rain, chanting "Say his name!
+Daunte Wright!"

-"Say his name!
-Daunte Wright!" demonstrators chanted under a mix of snow and rain.
+With an hour before curfew, police declared the protest and unlawful assembly and ordered people to disperse, citing objects being thrown at officers and attempts to dismantle the fence -- the same reason given for a similar order Tuesday.

 Shortly before the dispersal order, some protesters threw objects at police, who responded with occasional gas canisters.
 Some officers could be seen spraying a chemical on protesters who came near the fence surrounding the heavily guarded station, and officers fired sporadic projectiles.
 Protesters near the fence formed a wall with umbrellas.